bisq-network/bisq-website/roadmap.md

  - Fund management (withdrawal, Tx history)
  - P2P network works with port forwarding (automatic or manual)
  - Binaries for all OS

-You can help speed up our progress by [contributing](/contribute/) to Bisq.